titon/toolkit/docs/en/components/base.md

 JavaScript layer.
 Furthermore, these styles should **never** be modified.

 For implementing a fade transition on an element, set the initial visibility to hidden, opacity to 0, and add the transition properties.
-Once `.show` is toggle, fading will occur.
+Once `.show` is toggled, fading will occur.

 ```css
 .element {